prakritichand/prakritichand.github.io/_pages/about.md

 My work brings together **plant–microbe interactions, molecular biology, plant physiology, and greenhouse research**, with a broader goal of understanding how beneficial microbes can help build more **sustainable and resilient agricultural systems**.

-I’m especially interested in the science behind the partnerships happening beneath our feet—and how we can put those partnerships to work for better agriculture.
+I’m especially interested in the science behind the partnerships happening beneath our feet and how we can put those partnerships to work for better agriculture.